Profile of Professor Sir Steve West CBE

 The Vice-Chancellor is the academic leader and chief executive, responsible for the strategic oversight, financial sustainability and academic direction of the University.

-Professor West has been Vice-Chancellor of the University of the West of England, Bristol since 2008.
+Professor Sir Steve has been Vice-Chancellor of the University of the West of England, Bristol since 2007.

 In 1995 he joined UWE Bristol as Dean of the Faculty of Health and Social Care and Professor of Health and Social Care.
 In this post he merged three Colleges of Health into a new faculty, establishing one of the largest Faculties of Health and Social Care in the UK.

-In May 2008 Professor West took up post as Vice-Chancellor, at the age of 46.
-Professor West is a Fellow of the Society of Chiropodists, Fellow of the College of Podiatric Medicine and a Fellow of the Royal Society of Medicine.
+Professor Sir Steve is a Fellow of the Society of Chiropodists, Fellow of the Royal College of Podiatry and a Fellow of the Royal Society of Medicine.
 He continues to develop his research interest in lower limb biomechanics and the diabetic foot and holds a number of honorary and advisory appointments in his discipline, and healthcare policy and practice, both nationally and internationally, including Member of the Health Education England, Podiatry strategic oversight group.

-In June 2013, Professor West was appointed as the first Chair of the West of England Academic Health Science Network (WEAHSN).
+In June 2013, Professor Sir Steve was appointed as the first Chair of the West of England Academic Health Science Network (WEAHSN).
 The network is one of 15 across the country that aim to transform health and healthcare by putting innovation at the heart of the NHS.
-In this role, Professor West brings together a wide range of partners including health commissioners and providers, universities, industry and other stakeholders to improve some of the big and difficult health issues affecting the UK.
+In this role, Professor Sir Steve brings together a wide range of partners including health commissioners and providers, universities, industry and other stakeholders to improve some of the big and difficult health issues affecting the UK.

-Professor West became Deputy Lieutenant for the county of Gloucestershire in 2012 and was awarded a Commander of the Order of the British Empire (CBE) in the New Year's Honours list 2017, for services to Higher Education.
+He became Deputy Lieutenant for the county of Gloucestershire in 2012 and was awarded a Commander of the Order of the British Empire (CBE) in the New Year's Honours list 2017, for services to higher education.

-Professor West is a Fellow of the Royal Society of Arts, Patron of Great Western Air Ambulance Charity, Patron of Royal West of England Academy and Honorary Vice President of the Bristol Record Society.
+Professor Sir Steve is a Fellow of the Royal Society of Arts, Patron of Great Western Air Ambulance Charity and Honorary Member of the Bristol Rotary Club.
 He is also a Member of The Society of Merchant Venturers.
+In 2021 he was made an Honorary Member of the Faculty of Public Health.

 Civic and professional engagement

-Professor West's non-executive directorships, national and regional positions
+Professor Sir Steve's non-executive directorships, national and regional positions.

 |Director of University Alliance||2019-to date|